FrancescoMarelli/reactivate-tfg/README.md

     │   ├── assets/  # Add here all the assets related to your application │   ├── vendor/  # All the external scripts that shouldn't be compiled; mostly to hold the @mediapipe/pose WASM runtimes │   ├── index.html  # The base HTML file
+    ├──src/  # All the TypeScript files that comprise your application │   ├── factories/  # Factories to create objects │   ├── gameobjects/  # Custom game objects
+    │   ├── modals/  # stats and historical data modals
-    ├── src/  # All the TypeScript files that comprise your application │   ├── pose-tracker-engine/  # Directory holding all the @mediapipe/pose wrappers and utilities made for the application
+    │   ├── pose-tracker-engine/  # Directory holding all the @mediapipe/pose wrappers and utilities made for the application
     │   ├── scenes/  # All the scenes of the application │   ├── types/  # Global interfaces, enums, types, etc
+    |   ├── workouts/  # Specific workout logic
     │   ├── main.ts  # The main TS file that will be executed when the application runs ├── package.json  # The file with the build script and the dependencies
 ```